Gregory-Eales/ml-implementations/README.md

 </p>

 ## About
-This repository contains machine learning reimplementations done from scratch using either numpy or pytorch/tensorflow (cuda).
+This repository contains machine learning reimplementations done using either numpy or pytorch/tensorflow (cuda).
 Each implementation has a readme with sources and a short explanation about the implementations as well as additional notes.

 ## To Do
 Link: https://github.com/Gregory-Eales/ML-Reimplementations/blob/master/TO-DO.md